frycast/rcosmo/README.md

-# Archived by CRAN

-This package was recently archived by CRAN due to a temporary difficulty contacting the maintainer of geoR.
-The maintainer of geoR has now responded, so rcosmo will be back on CRAN soon.

 # rcosmo: Handle and Analyse Spherical, HEALPix and Cosmic Microwave Background data on a HEALPix grid.

 <img src="man/figures/logo.jpg" align="right" alt="" width="120" />